KimmyBeeW/stat-blog/_posts/2024-11-13-downfall-of-disney.md

 ---
 <p class="intro"><span class="dropcap">O</span>kay, downfall may be a little dramatic, but if Disney continues at the rate it's going, I may not be far off.
 I used to be obsessed with the MCU.
 I loved watching all the theory videos on YouTube and was so excited every time a new movie was announced, but when, epic though it was, Endgame managed to kill off or fatally change many of my favorite characters, I knew the MCU, and Disney as a whole, would never be the same.</p>

 Around the same time in 2019 and 2020 Disney's live-action remakes churned out some interesting choices with a not-at-all-live-action "live action" Lion King including ["Can You Feel the Love Tonight"](https://youtu.be/DZr-VTULYQ8?si=H3eaDo2D2kChAh_x) sung in the middle of the day and the titular character of Mulan's fighting spirit being replaced with [magical chi superpowers](https://www.polygon.com/entertainment/2020/9/3/21419876/mulan-review-live-action-disney-plus), in other words completely missing the points of some of the old stories.
-The animations are still beautiful and the stories are still enjoyable, but I started sensing a pattern when looking back on those memories, and it got me wondering if those changes, and the apparent emphasis on quantity over quality, was starting to hurt Disney as a business.
-So I took my newfound web-scraping skills to the [Box Office Mojo](https://www.boxofficemojo.com/) website to see what the movie theater goers votes had to say.
+The animations are still beautiful and the stories are still enjoyable, but it got me wondering if those changes, and the apparent emphasis on quantity over quality, was starting to hurt Disney as a business.
+So I took my newfound web-scraping skills to the [Box Office Mojo](https://www.boxofficemojo.com/) website and [Yahoo!
+Finance](https://finance.yahoo.com/quote/DIS/history/?period1=1571423893&period2=1729276688) to see what the movie theater goers and stock holders had to say.

 ### How has Disney been doing as a company over the last few years?
-Since Disney does more than just movies, I figured we should take a look first on how the shareholders view Disney's success in terms of what they're willing to pay for it in stocks.
+Disney does more than just movies, so let's look at how the shareholders view Disney's success.
 I got this stock data from [Yahoo!
 Finance](https://finance.yahoo.com/quote/DIS/history/?period1=1571423893&period2=1729276688), and you can see that, other than the obvious dip caused by the pandemic in March of 2020, Disney was on the rise until around February 2021, then fell again November of 2021, and hasn't gone above $130 since the beginning of 2022.
 Which incidentally aligns with the terror that was "Doctor Strange in the Multiverse of Madness" (May 2022).
 It could be coincindence though.
 <img src="{{site.url}}/{{site.baseurl}}/assets/img/disstocks5yrs.png" alt="" class="center"/>

 Because of the rise of inflation and the noteriaty of the company, Disney is still doing better than pre-2014, yet further evidence against them falling anytime soon.
 Loyal fans are still clinging on to the nostalgia of the past and the merch of the present, and there is no doubt that Disney is still a successful company.
 It's just an interesting pattern to note before diving into the success of current movies.